tuxsudo/attr-boy/README.md

 # attr-boy

-Lambda function factory for adding, removing, toggling or filtering via an attribute on a DOM element
+Lambda function factory for adding, removing, toggling or filtering via an attribute on a DOM element.
+Each can be used individually or packaged together.

 	import attrBoy from 'attr-boy';

 	[...document.querySelectorAll('.p')]
-		.map( attrBoy.set('data-is-p', true) );
+		.map( attrBoy.set('data-is-cool', true) );